AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-rpt-build-formulas.md

 1. In the menu, choose **Report Builder**.

-1. Click <span class="btn">Add Metric</span> and choose the first metric for the report.
+1. Click **Add Metric and choose the first metric for the report.

     For this example, the _Revenue by products ordered_ metric is used.

-1. Click <span class="btn">Add Metric</span> again and choose the second metric for the report.
+1. Click **Add Metric** again and choose the second metric for the report.

     For this example, the _New Customers_ metric is used.